hahwul/dalfox/README.md

   <a href="https://twitter.com/intent/follow?screen_name=hahwul"><img src="https://img.shields.io/twitter/follow/hahwul?style=flat&logo=twitter"></a>
   <a href="https://github.com/hahwul"><img src="https://img.shields.io/github/stars/hahwul?style=flat&logo=github"></a></a>
 </p>
-Finder Of XSS, and Dal is the Korean pronunciation of moon.

 ## What is DalFox 🌘🦊
 DalFox is a fast, powerful parameter analysis and XSS scanner, based on a golang/DOM parser. supports friendly Pipeline, CI/CD and testing of different types of XSS.
 I talk about naming.
 Dal([달](https://en.wiktionary.org/wiki/달)) is the Korean pronunciation of moon and fox was made into Fox(Find Of XSS).